Truthtelling

 • Companies often deploy deceptive claims about becoming “net zero” or “near zero” producers.

-• Despite all the company goals, advertising, and lofty claims about slashing emissions, total methane pollution from the energy sector actually increased in 2023.
+• Despite all the company goals, advertising, and lofty claims about slashing emissions, total methane pollution from U.S. fossil fuel producers has actually increased since 2020.
 Modest “methane intensity” improvements are failing to overcome an increase in oil and gas production.

 No goal.
 No plan.